 What is the Pledge?
 How will members of the public recognise this?
 How will we measure it?
-Timeframe Priority Outcome The Council will create 2,000 jobs and apprenticeships for Derby people by 2019.
+Timeframe We will create 2,000 jobs and apprenticeships for Derby people by 2019.
 More jobs and training opportunities will be created within the city.
 Number of new jobs and apprenticeships.
-March 2019 Outcome 5: Improving housing, supporting job creation and regeneration The Council will start building a new swimming pool by the end of 2017.
+March 2019 We will start building a new swimming pool by the end of 2017.
 Progress will be visible on site.
 Site works to support the new pool opening in 2020 will commence.
-December 2017 Outcome 3: Promoting health and wellbeing The Council will set up a Derby Energy tariff called 'Ram Energy' in 2017 to reduce energy bills for Derby residents.
+December 2017 We will set up a Derby Energy tariff called 'Ram Energy' in 2017 to reduce energy bills for Derby residents.
 People will be able to sign up for a competitive tariff.
 We will launch the Derby Energy tariff.
-Summer 2017 Outcome 3: Promoting health and wellbeing The Council will deliver 500 affordable homes over the next three years for Derby people to rent or buy.
+Summer 2017 We will deliver 500 affordable homes over the next three years for Derby people to rent or buy.
 There will be a greater choice of affordable housing when people need it.
 Number of affordable homes created each year to buy and to rent.
-March 2020 Outcome 5: Improving housing, supporting job creation and regeneration

-What is the Pledge?
-How will members of the public recognise this?
-How will we measure it?
-Timeframe Priority Outcome The Council will invest in Assembly Rooms / Debenhams / Duckworth Square sites to increase city centre footfall by 10% by 2025.
+March 2020 We will invest in Assembly Rooms / Debenhams / Duckworth Square sites to ncrease city centre footfall by 10% by 2025.
 The public will be consulted on new plans for the music and performance venue.
-There will be plans developed to We will develop a detailed design for the new venue on the Assembly Rooms site and ask the public for their views.
-Summer 2018 Outcome 5: Improving housing, supporting job creation and regeneration 1070 59 2020. improve a key part of the city centre with visible preparations on site.
+There will be plans developed to improve a We will develop a detailed design for the new venue on the Assembly Rooms site and ask the public for their views.
+Summer 2018 2020. key part of the city centre with visible preparations on site.
 We will appoint a development partner, create a comprehensive site masterplan and commence site preparations for Debenhams / Duckworth Square.
 Summer 2018 We will measure city centre footfall with a view to increase by 10%.
-Summer 2025 The Council will make Derby the cleanest English city within four years.
+Summer 2025 We will make Derby the cleanest English city within four years.
 Neighbourhoods will be safer and cleaner.
-Residents will see a visible improvement in Derby's street scene and living environment.
-June 2018 Outcome 3: Promoting health and wellbeing We will launch a Neighbourhood Charter to make it clear the standards local residents can expect from the Council.
-November 2017 Derby will be recognised for being the cleanest English city.
+We will launch a Neighbourhood Charter and invest £1.6m to improve Derby's street scene and living environment.
+April 2017 Derby will be recognised for being the cleanest English city.
 2021